synfinatic/aws-sso-cli/docs/commands-ecs.md

 ### ecs ssl print

-Prints the SSL certificate stored in the SecureStore.
+Prints the SSL public certificate stored in the SecureStore.

 ---